Check Out These Stunning Floral Decor Elements – They Will Really Add The “Wow” Factor To Your Celebration

 That’s true for any other bouquets, corsages, and boutonnieres as well.

-2. Imaginative focal points that can serve as backdrops for micro-wedding ceremony and reception spaces.
+2. Imaginative focal points can serve as backdrops for the micro-wedding ceremony and reception spaces.

 Decorated arches and arbors have been around for as long as I can remember.
 More recently, flower walls and flower curtains became increasingly popular.